jeroenvanrensen/posts/2021_03_31_manual_auth_password_confirmation.md

 session()->passwordConfirmed();
 ```

-Finally, we will redirect the user as intented after a success.
+Finally, we will redirect the user as intended after a success.

 ```php
 // app/Http/Controllers/Auth/PasswordConfirmationController.php